Titanic (2012 TV series): Release

-It was released in March and April 2012 for the disaster's 100th anniversary.
-The final episode aired in the United Kingdom and the United States on 15 April 2012, the 100th anniversary of the ship's sinking; Global aired it on 11 April 2012.
+Titanic aired on ITV1 in the United Kingdom from 25 March - 15 April 2012, the final episode airing on the 100th anniversary of the ship's sinking.
+In the United States, the first three episodes aired together on ABC on 14 April 2012, with the final episode airing on 15 April 2012.
+In Canada, the series aired on Global TV from 21 March - 11 April 2012.

 Reception

 The drama received mixed reviews from critics.
 John Doyle of The Globe and Mail described Titanic as "exemplary entertainment", "a high-grade nobs-and-slobs story set on a sinking ship".
 He found the use of flashbacks and changing perspective to be an effective yet simple "approach to a story that everyone feels they know."
 Alex Strachan of Montreal's The Gazette considered the drama "a mixed success" as the "upstairs-downstairs class struggle is old fodder for U.K. costume dramas" but it is "not as emotionally gripping" as James Cameron's film nor as informative as the many documentaries that exist.
 What makes it worth seeing is the "decision to tell his story using flashbacks and fast-forwards.
 Each hour-long instalment begins and ends at a different point in the ship's voyage, and the pace never flags."
 Brad Oswald of the Winnipeg Free Press said that the miniseries lives up to the story it endeavours to tell, that it is a disaster.
 With such emphasis on class distinction "it completely misses the mark in terms of portraying the emotional and organizational chaos of the tragedy."
 He went on to say that, in comparison to the many programmes on so many channels and the James Cameron film, "this tepid offering feels rather redundant and pointless."
+On Rotten Tomatoes, the series has an aggregated score of 38% based on 3 positive and 5 negative critic reviews.